Medical Device Regulations in Colombia: A Comprehensive Guide

 Testing Requirements

-When it comes to promoting your medical device in Colombia, it is important to undergo the registration process with the National Food and Drug Surveillance Institute (INVIMA), the regulatory authority responsible for medical devices in the country.
-To obtain the necessary INVIMA regulatory approval, the initial stage involves identifying the appropriate classification for your medical device.
-Colombia follows a risk-based classification system that is similar to the European scheme, comprising four classes: Class I, Class IIa, Class IIb, and Class III.
+To market a medical device in Colombia, you must first complete the registration process with INVIMA, the country's regulatory authority for medical devices.
+The first step in obtaining INVIMA approval is determining the correct classification of your device.
+Colombia uses a risk-based classification system, similar to the European model, which includes four classes: Class I, Class IIa, Class IIb, and Class III.

 Foreign testing data may be applicable for registration in Colombia, provided it complies with Colombian regulations and is relevant to the device's safety and performance.
 To market your medical device in Colombia, it is essential to obtain a Certificate of Free Sale (CFS) or a Certificate to Foreign Government (CFG) from your home country or from a market recognized by INVIMA.